• Skip to primary navigation

 Shop the supplies for this post:

-This is a great way - an EASY way - to add some pops of holiday cheer with something you already have on hand!
+So if you are looking for budget friendly ideas to add decor, this DIY Christmas project is a great way – an EASY way – to add some pops of holiday cheer with something you already have on hand!

 This quick and easy Christmas artwork using wrapping paper tutorial is definitely one I'll be using again next year!